 The Thermoworks Smoke Thermometer is a dual-probe remote meat thermometer that transmits cooking data between its transmitter and receiver devices.

 The Smoke is one of the top thermometers in the remote meat thermometer category.

 Since the Thermoworks Smoke’s debut a few years ago, they have released the Smoke X series of thermometers.

 The Smoke X series includes the two-probe Smoke X2 and the four-probe Smoke X4, both featuring a longer wireless range and Billows Fan control capabilities.

 The original Smoke model features a durable water-resistant IP65 rating for its base unit and receiver as well as the best-in-class accuracy for which Thermoworks is well-known.

-At a price tag of $99, I believe the original Smoke thermometer by Thermoworks is a great value if you don’t have many obstructions between your smoker and the Smoke receiver.
+At a price tag of $99, I believe the original Smoke thermometer by Thermoworks represents a great value if you’re looking for a dual-probe remote meat thermometer for your smoker or grill.